 Meet Our Board of Directors

-Treasurer: Eric Davis
+Board President: Eric Davis

 Eric Davis is a business owner in the Colorado Springs area and focuses on developing children, teenagers, and adults.
 He has started multiple businesses as well as a non-profit to serve his community.
-He has been involved in many different types of education including homeschool, private school, and public school and therefore understands the different inner workings of school systems, both good and bad.
-He has 2 young sons ages 6 and 2 and is passionate about developing people to their fullest potential.
+He has been involved in many different types of education, including homeschool, private school, and public school and therefore understands the different inner workings of school systems, both good and bad.
+He has 2 young sons ages 8 and 4, and is passionate about developing people to their fullest potential.
 Eric’s main focus on the board is building the community, marketing, and helping create a culture of character development and a love for learning.

-Director: Michelle Ruehl
+Member: Michelle Ruehl

 Michelle Ruehl, is a flight instructor, English professor, military officer, and theater director.
 She served 16 years in the Air Force as a mission commander and instructor pilot, flying 807 combat hours in Afghanistan, providing real-time airborne targeting data to air and ground forces during Combined Joint Special Operations Task Force raids.